-HALOCK is headquartered in Schaumburg, IL, in the Chicago area and advises clients on information security strategies, risk assessments, penetration testing, security management and architecture reviews, and compliance throughout the US.
+HALOCK is headquartered in Schaumburg, IL, in the Chicago area and advises clients on information security strategies, risk assessments, compliance, penetration testing, security management and architecture reviews, and compliance throughout the US.

 A penetration test, also known as a “pen test” is a method for evaluating the effectiveness of an organization’s security controls.
 Testing is performed under controlled conditions, simulating scenarios representative of what a real attacker would attempt.
 When gaps are identified in a security control, a penetration test goes beyond basic vulnerability scanning to determine how an attacker would escalate access to sensitive information assets, confidential information, personally identifiable information (PII), financial data, intellectual property or any other sensitive information.
 Penetration testing utilizes tools and techniques, guided by a disciplined and repeatable methodology, resulting in a report containing detailed findings and recommendations that allow an organization to implement counter measures and improve the security posture of the environment.
 These improvements ultimately reduce the likelihood an attacker could gain access.

 Both penetration tests and automated vulnerability scans are useful tools for managing vulnerabilities.
 While these are different testing methods, they are complementary and both should be performed.